clojurewerkz/validateur.docs/articles/getting_started.md

 It is recommended to stay up-to-date with new versions.
 New releases and important changes are announced [@ClojureWerkz](http://twitter.com/ClojureWerkz).

 ## Usage

 With Validateur you define validation sets that compose one or more validators:

 {% gist 4d1178a2e4b0065c0a08 %}

-Any function that returns either a pair of `[true #{}]` to indicate successful validation or `[false set-of-validation-error-messages]`

-to indicate validation failure and return error messages can be used as a validator.
+Any function that returns either a pair of `[true #{}]` to indicate successful validation or `[false set-of-validation-error-messages]` to indicate validation failure and return error messages can be used as a validator.
 Validation sets are then passed to `validateur.validation/valid?` together with a map to validate:

 {% gist 7c62a3e0ca96653b3a8a %}

 `validateur.validation/invalid?` is a complement to `validateur.validation/valid?`.

+To retrive a map of keys to error messages simply call the validator with a map:

+{% gist aea2139f9f0c23903ecc %}

 ## Tell Us What You Think!